List of locations and entities by greenhouse gas emissions: Scope 3

 Scope 3 emissions are thought to be approximately 90% of the total from any company (Scope 1) and result from fuel combustion.

 Vehicle emissions

 Pickup trucks were found to produce the most emissions in a group of vehicles including SUVs and cars, in a survey reported January 2022.
 Excluding pickup trucks, the most polluting car type surveyed 2017 is the 2011 - 2020 Jeep Grand Cherokee which creates 372 grams per kilometre from the exhaust pipe, the 2007 - 2014 Audi R8 creates 346, thirdly the Chevrolet Camaro 335, the tenth most polluting, the Porsche Macan creates 291.

-Home: cooking fuels and technologies

-The World Health Organization considers that during 2018 approximately 3 billion people, which was more than 40% of the 2018 estimated global population, used polluting fuel sources in their residences.

 Largest sources carbon dioxide (Scope 1)

 This part details most emissions for the year 2021 using Climate TRACE: